chef-boneyard/qa-chef-server-cluster/README.md

 |HA|aws_ebs_volume, aws_eni|`id-ha`|

 ## Generating Environments with qa-csc-config
+**DEPRECATED** This project is out of date, but could be updated if needed.
 Creating envionment files manually is a chore.  `qa-chef-server-cluster` has a counterpart utility named `qa-csc-config`.
 You can learn all about `qa-csc-config` by seeing the [README](https://github.com/chef/qa-csc-config)

 # License and Author